 GIANT Small World

 - Chose a location in your backyard that you don’t mind painting!
 We used our back porch.
-A driveway or large paved area is perfect too!
+I DO NOT recommend driveways for safety reasons unless it is inaccessible to moving cars.

 - Lay out roads first using a roller brush dipped in black paint.